-Productivity is a spectrum from day dreamer to achiever.
+Productivity is a spectrum ranging from day dreamers to achievers.

-What if we named these various flavors of productivity?
+What if we actually identify and name these various flavors of productivity?

 For example, maybe you’re thinking “details” when it’s really time for “big picture.”

-I’m calling these personas, but they’re really just behavior or thinking patterns.
+I’m calling these Productivity Personas, but they’re really just an amalgam of styles, behavior preferences and thinking patterns.

 I’m highlighting some of the more common personality personas that you’ll easily recognize.